Root Canal Therapy

 What is root canal therapy?

-Root canal therapy is designed to correct disorders of the dental pulp -- the soft tissue inside the center of the tooth.
+A root canal is done to correct problems of the soft tissue inside the center of the tooth -- the dental pulp.
 Dental pulp contains nerves, blood vessels, and connective tissue.
-Teeth with abscessed, or infected, nerves were once removed.
-But now, in 95 percent of these cases of pulpal infection, the natural tooth can be saved through modern endodontic procedures.
-Also called pulp specialists, endodontists have undergone specialized training in performing root canal therapy.
+Teeth with abscessed or infected nerves were once removed.
+But now the natural tooth can often be saved through modern endodontic procedures.
+Also called pulp specialists, endodontists have specialized training in root canal therapy.

 What causes pulpal nerve damage?

-The most common causes of pulpal nerve damage are:
+The most common causes of pulp nerve damage are:

 Infection.
-This is generally brought on by tooth decay (cavity) reaching the nerve or a cracked tooth.
-Both of these situations can allow harmful bacteria to reach the nerve, resulting in infection and decay.
+This is often caused by tooth decay (cavity) reaching the nerve or a cracked tooth.
+This can allow harmful bacteria to reach the nerve, resulting in infection and decay.

 Trauma.
 A blow to a tooth or the jaw can cause damage to sensitive nerve tissue within the tooth.